Alipay, China's leading third-party online payment solutionAlipay, China's leading third-party online payment solution

 User experience

-The following screenshots show the journey of paying with Konbini in different scenarios:
+The following figures show the payment journey using Konbini in different scenarios

 By default, buyers are redirected to the Ant page for information collection during each transaction.